Lynch08/Pands-Project2021/README.md

   - Standard Deviations showed that there was a higher varience in the petal length and width than the sepal length and width - because of this higher varience level I began to wonder if the petal data was going to show me a clearer picture of the difference between species than the sepal data - more analyis would be required.

 ### Viualisation and Analysis of Plots
 At first I had written code to display 4 histograms of each plot indivdually, however from using resources like stackoverflow and seeing other analysis of the dataset I had gone over the top with the code and found a much easier way to display all 4 histograms together in one multivariate display.
 I also found a really handy bit of code that allowed me to display the data in a bar graph that I found much easier to analyse.
-This allowed me to make clear distingtions between variables.
+This allowed me to make clear distingtions between variables.[10](https://stackoverflow.com/questions/45721083/unable-to-plot-4-histograms-of-iris-dataset-features-using-matplotlib)[11](https://www.datacamp.com/community/tutorials/histograms-matplotlib)[12](https://github.com/Datagatherer2357/Gareth-Duffy-GMIT-Project)

 ![](Images/Histograms.png)
 ![](Images/Barplot.png)